-Approved by Park Board March 25, 2008 Approved by Park Board March 22, 2011
+Approved by Park Board March 25, 2008 Approved by Park Board March 22, 2011 Approved by Park Board11/22/2016

 4.3.03.4 FORWARD PLANNING COMMITTEE

 This committee is to present recommendations to the Board regarding future planning (both short and long term) of the district.
 In order to develop recommendations, the committee provides direction to staff in gathering community input, researching alternatives, evaluating alternatives, reviewing proposals and monitoring results.
 Committee involvement includes, but is not limited to: